 The Senior population is defined as any person over the age of 65 years.
-The senior population currently accounts for 10% of the MSA.
+The senior population currently accounts for 10% of the HMH community.
 While it accounts for the lowest percentage of the community, the senior population projects the highest percent growth of any cohort by 2020 (30%).
-Growth trends within the senior population reflect the aging of the MSA.
-Harris accounts for 9.25% of the senior population.
-See Table 4 for a breakdown of the MSA by age.